qdrant/landing_page/qdrant-landing/content/blog/fastembed-fast-lightweight-embedding-generation-nirant-kasliwal-vector-space-talks-004.md

 short_description: Nirant Kasliwal, AI Engineer at Qdrant, discusses the power and potential of embedding models.
-description: Nirant Kasliwal discusses the efficiency and optimization techniques of Fast Embed, a Python library designed for speedy, lightweight embedding generation in machine learning applications.
+description: Nirant Kasliwal discusses the efficiency and optimization techniques of FastEmbed, a Python library designed for speedy, lightweight embedding generation in machine learning applications.
 preview_image: /blog/from_cms/nirant-kasliwal.png
 date: 2024-01-09T11:38:59.693Z